smith36j/Specifications-Calculus-WeBWork-2026/README.md

  MATH_249_Revised_Learning_Outcomes_F25.xlsx contains learning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
 Course learning outcomes (CLOs) are used to organize and name WeBWork problems.

- WeBWork Problems are in the archive MATH249-WeBWork-2026.zip; the arcive may need to be uploaded to an instance of WeBWork to be unpacked.
+ WeBWork Problems are in the archive MATH249-WeBWork-2026.zip